Iterable/how-we-work/pull-requests.md

 - Everybody is learning Scala, and some of this happens through PR's.
 Don't worry if it seems like you're making a lot of novice mistakes.
 Learning all the Scala and FP idioms is a process :)

+## 2. Add internal documentation

+We want to generally improve the quality and quantity of our internal documentation.
+Writing documentation is an integral part of the development and code-writing process.
+Our main venues for internal documentation are Slab docs and Scaladoc.
+Scaladoc makes sense when you're describing the function of a class or method or parameter.
+Slab docs make sense when you need to explain how a service works across multiple components.
+Most PR's should have at least one of the following newly added or updated:

+- Slab doc under the Service Documentation topic
+- Explanatory Scaladocs or GQL annotations
+- README.md or similar within the repo
+- Public-facing docs (e.g. API docs, CS docs, or GQL annotations)
+- Other docs (google docs if you must, but please link to it from the code)

-## 2. Open the PR
+## 3. Open the PR

 * A PR is opened by the author(s) of the branch using the following format:
     `[ITBL-$JIRA] Succinct description of what the branch solves`
 * The PR requester(s) fill out the template for the PR description.

-## 3. Before you add Reviewers: Self-Review
+## 4. Before you add Reviewers: Self-Review

 Put the PR in WIP.
 Go through the PR yourself and look over the code as if you were the reviewer.
-Fix obvious issues - unclear variable names, unneeded imports, running `sbt format`, etc.
+Fix obvious issues - unclear variable names, unneeded imports, running `sbt format`, missing documentation, etc.

 Add narrative comments (either in the PR; or better yet in the code) that walk the reviewer through the changes.
 Document things like the following:
 - Unchanged blocks of code that show up as diffs - this saves the reviewer time